I can't use an Amazon Elastic Container Service (Amazon ECS) cluster to register my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 For more information, see How do I change my container instance type in Amazon ECS?

-These errors occur when you're missing required IAM permissions.
-To resolve these errors, create a container instance IAM role.
+This error occurs when you're missing required IAM permissions.
+To resolve this error, create a container instance IAM role.
 Then, run the AWSSupport-TroubleshootECSContainerInstance runbook to identify the permissions that are missing from the container instance role.

 Related information